On offer

 What’s included

-• Comfortable accommodation, including one night in a wilderness camp
+• A night in a wilderness camp

-• Air-conditioned transport
+• All in-destination transport

 Trip Notes